rogervinas/snapshot-testing/README.md

 # Snapshot Testing with Kotlin

-Snapshot testing is a test technique where first time the test is executed the output of the function being tested is saved to a file, **the snapshot**, and future executions of the test will only pass if the function generates the very same output.
+Snapshot testing is a test technique where first time the test is executed the output of the function being tested is saved to a file, **the snapshot**, and future executions of the test will only pass if the function generates the very same output

 This seems very popular in [the frontend community](https://jestjs.io/docs/snapshot-testing) but us backends we can use it too!
 I use it whenever I find myself manually saving test expectations as text files 😅